AndersonRayner/ros1_noetic_rviz/README.md

 docker exec -it ros1_noetic bash
 ```

+From here, you'll be able to run all the standard `ros1` commands such as `rviz`.

 ### Bring down the container
-The container should automatically close itself when `rviz` is closed.
+The container should automatically close itself when the `roscore` terminal is closed.
-If not, from this folder, run
+If not (likely the container was started in daemon mode (`-d`)), from this folder, run

 ```bash
 docker compose down